 Most businesses take about 5 years to get to a decent level.
 If you’re lucky, the business would take off and stabilize within that period.

-You’re a smart person, you can probably get paid $200K a year.
+You’re a smart person, you can probably get paid $200K a year (smart person in tech in the US).
 That means in those 5 years, you’d be investing $1m of your own money/potential.

 – Bingo.
 So why don’t you give yourself that 6-12 months to explore with the intention of finding out what’s the possible highest outcome idea? (assuming money is not a problem)